147C Letter IRS

 Engagedly

-An IRS Letter 147C, also known as an EIN Verification Letter, is an official document issued by the Internal Revenue Service to confirm your business’s Employer Identification Number (EIN)—a nine-digit tax ID formatted like XX-XXXXXXX.
-It’s used when you’ve lost or misplaced your original EIN confirmation letter (Form CP 575).
+An IRS Letter 147C, commonly called an EIN Verification Letter, is an official document issued by the Internal Revenue Service (IRS) that confirms a business’s Employer Identification Number (EIN).

 Why You Might Need a 147C Letter